-2.2.1 Operational Risk
+2.2.1 Operational risk

 Northern Trust defines operational risk as the risk of loss from inadequate or failed internal processes, human factors and systems or from external events.
+Operational risk is the potential that inadequate information systems, operating problems, product design and delivery difficulties, potential legal actions, or catastrophes will result in losses.
+For capital purposes, Northern Trust considers operational risk to include compliance and fiduciary risks.
+However, under the corporation's risk structure these risks are governed and managed explicitly.
 The objective is to manage operational risk so as to balance the avoidance of financial losses and reputational damage with overall cost effectiveness.

-For NTGIL, transactional Risk (execution, delivery & process management), technology risk and business continuity are considered the key components of operational risk which can have impacts to client and to firm.
+For NTGIL, transactional risk (execution, delivery & process management) and business disruption and system failures are considered the key components of operational risk which can have impacts to client and to the firm.